protoloft/klipper_z_calibration/README.md

 #   probing sample.
 The default is false.
 ```

-**CAUTION: If you use a bed mesh, the coordinates for probing on the print bed mustebe be
+**CAUTION: If you use a bed mesh, the coordinates for probing on the print bed must be
 exaclty the reference point of the mesh since this is the zero point - otherwise, you would
 get into trouble!**